 Today’s economy is very tight, and the prices of essential products in the market are on an upward trend.
-However, there are simple ways to achieve your frugal goals such as reducing consumption, using free alternatives and sharing expenses with your spouse, friend or family.
-Below are some frugal tips to help you spend less and save more for future endeavor.
+However, there are simple ways to achieve your frugal goals such as reducing consumption, using free alternatives, and sharing expenses with your spouse, friend, or family.
+Here are a few frugal tips to help you spend less and save more for future endeavor.

 1. Grow Your Own Food